Optimizing Your App Title: Keywords vs. Brand Name

 So, is there a correlation between the app/game category and tendencies to optimize the app title with generic keywords?
 What criteria should you look into before deciding whether to add generic keywords to your title?

-Benefits of only adding your brand name to the app title
+Benefits of adding your brand name to your app title

 When choosing an app title, some app developers are happy to only add their brand name, as this saves time and resources.
 App developers’ main concern around app title optimization is conversion.
 Some app marketers argue that adding generic keywords next to the brand name may have a negative impact on the brand image and exclusivity because users may associate keyword-stuffed titles with lower-quality apps.